-I did label my discipline efforts like most parents as “good parenting” or “christian discipleship.”
-But the truth is, I wanted to be a successful mom.
+I did label my discipline efforts like most parents as “good parenting” or “Christian discipleship.”
+But the truth is I wanted to be a successful mom.
 I wanted obedient children so that MY life would be comfortable.
-AND I wanted their obedience to be a reflection to others.
+AND I wanted them to know the importance of obedience so they could be a reflection to others.

 That was the one thing I didn’t want for my kids.
 I want them to learn that obedience is a good thing.
 It’s not something to do simply to avoid a spanking or consequence.
-I want them to understand that obedience is a relationship of willing and loving submission to God.
-And to be honest, it’s out of that obedience that my children will chose to obey me and any other authority in their lives.
+I want them to understand the importance of obedience as it relates to having a relationship of willing and loving submission to God.
+And to be honest, it’s out of that obedience that my children will choose to obey me and any other authority in their lives.
 Without that, I really have little chance at true obedience.

-This is the kind of obedience that I want for my kids.
+This is the level of importance of obedience I want my kids to adopt.
 Teaching children to WANT to obey is far more important than teaching them to look like they are obeying.
 And don’t worry, I get that the first few years of a child’s life don’t really apply to this principle.
-This is indeed the season when mom/dad need to work toward obedience without giving much explanation.
-But as your child enters the preschool years, it’s time to start helping them understand that there is much more to obedience than making mom smile.
+This is indeed the season when Mom/Dad needs to work toward obedience without giving much explanation.
+But as your child enters the preschool years, it’s time to start helping them understand that there is much more to obedience than making Mom smile.

 1. Obedience shows that you believe.

 1 Samuel 15:22 reminds us that “to obey is better than sacrifice.”
 What God is trying to teach the Israelites here is that he wants them to obey FAR more than he wants them to pay for their sins through sacrifice.